Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

   [comment]: <> (Is that right? -> language question)

 - [SAVE]
-  Click this button to save the attribute set, close the *Create Attribute Set* view and return to the attribute set list.
+  Click this button to save the attribute set, close the *Create attribute set* view and return to the attribute set list.

 - *Name (Language)*
   Attribute set name in the selected language.